simison/simison.github.io/_posts/2016-08-23-whats-going-on-with-couchsurfing-verification.markdown

 <span class="lead">What's with unauthorised CouchSurfing verification payments?
 Verification system was never community's favourite but this time there's something more to it.</span>

-So this is how CouchSurfing currently operates: tell new members they can get added benefits by verifying themselves.
-Checking for their identity using credit card is easy.
-Forget to mention it actually costs.
-Just grab their money every year from that on.

 That's pretty much what's been going on for the past few months.
 [CouchSurfing.com](https://www.couchsurfing.com) is really making an effort hiding away all the mentions about verification not being free.